dbczumar/mlflow/docs/source/gateway/databricks.rst

 4. Set rate limits on a route:

-   The :meth:`query() <mlflow.gateway.client.MlflowGatewayClient.set_limits>` method set rate limits on a route.
+   The :meth:`set_limits() <mlflow.gateway.client.MlflowGatewayClient.set_limits>` method set rate limits on a route.
-   The data structure you send in the query is an array of limits, see :ref:`rate_limits`.
+   The data structure you send is an array of limits, see :ref:`rate_limits`.

    .. code-block:: python